 In a microwave-safe bowl, microwave the chocolate chips in 30-second increments until it’s smooth and melted (mine took about 1 minute 30 seconds).
 Each time you check on it, stir well so that the chocolate doesn’t burn to the bottom of the bowl.

-Line a couple of baking sheets with parchment paper.
-Dip strawberries in melted chocolate so that they’re about 1/2 to 3/4 of the way covered.
+Line a couple of baking sheets with parchment or wax paper.
+While holding the stem end of the strawberry, dip strawberries in melted chocolate so that they’re about 1/2 to 3/4 of the way covered.
+Shake off any excess chocolate drip, being careful not to damage the stem.

 - Thoroughly dry the strawberries after washing, otherwise the chocolate won’t adhere properly.